 At our discretion, Route requires a police report when the customer’s package is marked as delivered.

-- Customer files the police report and includes an explanation that Route is an insurance company that has protected the customer’s package that has been stolen.
+- Customer files the police report and includes an explanation that Route is a package protection company that has protected the customer’s package that has been stolen.
 To process the claim with Route, Route is requiring a police report.

 - Send Route the police report PDF & number in the claim.